 HA 121 - Cities and Civilizations: The Eastern Mediterranean World, c.
-3000 BCE-1000 CE
+3000 BCE-1000 CE 3 credits: 3 lecture hours

 Students examine the art and civilization of the ancient to medieval eastern Mediterranean (including western Asia) from a non-Western perspective.
 Illustrated lectures and discussions survey the cultures, societies, and arts of the great urban centers of antiquity up to the Crusades.
-(G7: Humanities: G9: Other World Civilizations).
+(G7: Humanities; G9: Other World Civilizations).